 Each AP requires connectivity to a Power over Ethernet (PoE) switch on the network.
-This may require additional or new cabling runs.
-Where this is the case Cat 6e or a higher rated cable should be used to future proof requirements.
-Using Cat 6e instead of Cat 5, for example, ensures higher data rates can be supported.
+This may require additional or new cabling runs to be added.
+Where this is the case CAT 6a or a higher rated cable should be used.
+Using CAT 6a instead of Cat 5, for example, ensures higher data transfer can be supported.
 The distance between an AP and its PoE switch must also be considered.
 The standard maximum length for school network LAN cabling (100BaseT Ethernet) is 100 metres per cable run.